Trip Planning Resources

 Pre Rental check list:

-- File a float plan (a trip itinerary) with a responsible adult over the age of 18 (and CC' info@corteskayaks.com)
+File a float plan (a trip itinerary) with a responsible adult over the age of 18 (and CC' info@corteskayaks.com)

-- Do research about camping areas (have a back up plan in case the campsite is full or there is high wind)
+Do research about camping areas (have a back up plan in case the campsite is full or there is high wind)

-- Write down the tidal exchanges and weather forecast for the duration of your trip.
+Write down the tidal exchanges and weather forecast for the duration of your trip.
 Continue to monitor weather throughout the duration of your trip.

-- Purchase a chart of the area.
+Purchase a chart of the area.

-- Make note of any areas that may have current and plan your timing.
+Make note of any areas that may have current and plan your timing.

-- Take a kayaking rescue class before you leave home (rescue experience is required to rent kayaks) and watch YouTube tutorials to brush up on your rescue knowledge.
+Take a kayaking rescue class before you leave home (rescue experience is required to rent kayaks) and watch YouTube tutorials to brush up on your rescue knowledge.

-- Make sure your first aid kit is packed with the essentials.
+Make sure your first aid kit is packed with the essentials.

-- Purchase a VHF radio for emergency communications (and take your radio operators course).
+Purchase a VHF radio for emergency communications and take your radio operators course

 Trip Planning Links:

-For navigation and charts - Navionics
+Navigation and charts - Navionics

-Here is information about Cortes (accommodation, getting there)
+Information about Cortes (accommodation, getting there)

 Weather Conditions